Effects of Divorce on Her

 Although the total US divorce rate has decreased over the past 20 years, “grey divorces” have slowly increased.
 Grey divorces refer to the increase in divorces for older couples who have been married for a long time.
 While both men and women have their unique experiences during divorce, women can be impacted by grey divorces in significant ways.

-Our Dutchess County divorce lawyers discuss five reasons why grey divorces can impact women in ways that men may not experience:
+Our Putnam County divorce lawyers discuss five reasons why grey divorces can impact women in ways that men may not experience:

 - Transitioning: Women may pay college expenses and/or assist in supporting adult children while they relocate and begin working in their chosen profession after divorce.
 With increasing living costs and college expenses, these factors can put a particular strain on women’s financial circumstances as they simultaneously adjust from a double-income household to a single-income household.